kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Removing Punctuation

-Punctuation adds noise.
+Punctuation adds noise
-Removal simplifies text.
+Removal simplifies text
 Some meaning may disappear

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.